Pakistani intruder shot dead in Jammu and Kashmir's Arnia sector

 The intruder was gunned down by the alert border guards when he ignored the repeated warnings and tried to flee after managing to cross the border fence near Jabowal border outpost in Arnia sector around 1.45 am, they said.

-Confirming the incident, a BSF spokesman said, "In the intervening night of July 30-July 31 July, the vigilant troops observed suspicious movement across the International Border (IB) in Arnia border area.
+Confirming the incident, a BSF spokesman said, "In the intervening night of July 30-31, the vigilant troops observed suspicious movement across the International Border (IB) in Arnia border area.

 “An intruder was observed approaching towards the BSF fence and the troops neutralised him and thwarted the infiltration attempt,” he said.